gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 fac(N) -> N * fac(N-1).
 ```

-The docs explained that to run it you do:
+The docs explained that to run it you need to:

 ```bash
 $ chmod u+x factorial